 A massive thank you to all parents/carers who keep the school informed on a daily basis when their child is absent.
 This helps us tremendously in the safeguarding of all children who attend Arnbrook.

 At Arnbrook we are trying very hard to reduce the amount of children who arrive late for school.
 It has shown that pupils who used to be late for school and no longer are, have improved their attainment and social achievements.
 Arriving late is very unsettling for your child, and also for the other children in class who have arrived on time.
-Please make sure they are here in plenty of time, remember our classrooms doors open at 8.40am and close promptly at 8.50am.
-If a child arrives late, they MUST be brought into school by an adult, a late slip needs to be completed and signed by the parent/carer.
-It is unfair to send your child into school alone when they are late as very often they do not know how to complete this form.
+Please make sure they are here in plenty of time, remember our classrooms doors open at 8.40am and close promptly at 8:50am.
+If a child arrives late, they MUST be brought into school by an adult and signed in our our touch screen system.
+It is unfair to send your child into school alone when they are late as they are unable to complete this independently.

-We have introduced a new procedure that MUST be followed if you are planning to take your child out of school for any reason (including holiday).
+We have clear procedures that MUST be followed if you are planning to take your child out of school for any reason (including holiday).

 You must supply confirmation of your travel details either in hard copy or electronically.